buildinspace/peru/docs/architecture.md

 - `PERU_PLUGIN_CACHE` points to the plugin's cache directory.
 If `plugin.yaml` doesn't include `cache fields`, this path will be `/dev/null` (or `nul` on Windows).
+- `PERU_PLUGIN_TMP` points to a temp directory that will be deleted after the job is finished.
 - `PERU_MODULE_*`: Each module field is provided as a variable of this form.
 For example, the git plugin gets its `url` field as `PERU_MODULE_URL`.
 The variables for optional fields that aren't